 Ongoing Costs Comparison

 The ongoing costs of gas pool heaters depend on your local gas and propane prices.
-Prices will vary according to demand, but you can expect to pay about $2.50 per gallon on average.
+Prices will vary according to demand, but you can expect to pay an average of about $2.50 per gallon.
 Depending on the size of your pool and other factors that affect the price, expect to spend about $8-13 for every hour of propane.
 And if you’re relying on natural gas, a gas pool heater can average around $300-$400 a month to run, depending on your usage.

 An electric pool heater is on the higher side here, with costs running up to possibly $500-$600 a month.
 Gas is arguably cheaper in the long run in this case.